OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 Don't hesitate to send us feedback about Better Code Hub at <a href="mailto:bettercodehub@sig.eu">bettercodehub@sig.eu</a>.

-*Let's do some thorough Spring Cleaning here, one Pull Request at a time!*
+*Let's do some thorough Open Source Cleaning, one Pull Request at a time!*

 [Rob](https://github.com/robvanderleek), [Mircea](https://github.com/mcadariu) and [Michiel](https://github.com/michielcuijpers)